 Customer acquisition is the process of gaining new customers.
-Customer acquisition is one of the most popular growth levers for SaaS businesses because it is the most literal way to grow your customer base.
+Acquisition is one of the most popular growth levers for SaaS businesses because it is the most immediate way to grow your customer base.
 Acquisition for a SaaS company means signing up new, paying customers.

 However, customer acquisition is also a finicky growth strategy because it gets harder and more expensive as your customer base grows and your potential, untapped market shrinks.